-ENG.2.2 POSTGRADUATE DIPLOMA IN NUCLEAR SCIENCE AND TECHNOLOGY
+ENG.2.2 POSTGRADUATE DIPLOMA IN NUCLEAR SCIENCE AND

-ENG.2.2.1 Curriculum: I503P
+TECHNOLOGY ENG.2.2.1 Curriculum: I501P

-Qualification code: 7AB D01 Delivery mode: Contact
+Qualification code: 7DC D01 Delivery mode: Distance

-This programme supplies students with all the theoretical knowledge required by the NWU's research-based Master of Science in Engineering Sciences with Nuclear Engineering.
+This programme supplies students all the theoretical knowledge required by the NWU's research Masters of Science in Engineering Sciences with Nuclear Engineering.

-The field of Nuclear Engineering comprises the technical aspects, such as nuclear reactor design, and the nuclear technology management aspects, such as nuclear project management, nuclear policy and financial management.
+The field of Nuclear Engineering comprises the technical aspects, such as nuclear reactor design, and the nuclear technology management aspects, such as nuclear Project Management, nuclear policy and financial management.